sveawebpay/php-integration/README.md

 ...
 ```

-The response is an instance of WebService\PaymentPlanParamsResponse with the available campaigns in the array campaignCodes:
+The response is an instance of WebService\PaymentPlanParamsResponse, with the available campaigns in the array campaignCodes:
 ```php
     $response->accepted                 // true iff request was accepted by the service
     $response->errormessage             // may be set iff accepted above is false